Bowen

 AreaSearch assessment of residential development activity positions Bowen among the top 25% of areas assessed nationwide

 Bowen has recorded approximately 31 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25159 homes were approved, with an additional 13 approved so far in FY26.
-On average, 8.9 people moved to the area each year for each dwelling built during these years, indicating high demand outpacing supply and potential upward pressure on prices.
+Over the past five financial years, from FY21 to FY25159 homes have been approved, with an additional 13 approved in FY26 so far.
+On average, about 8.9 people have moved to the area each year for every dwelling built over these five years.

-Looking ahead, Bowen is expected to grow by 2,759 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+This shift represents a notable departure from the area's existing housing composition, which is currently 82.0% houses.
+This change may reflect decreasing availability of developable sites and evolving lifestyles that necessitate more diverse, affordable housing options.
+Bowen reflects a transitioning market with approximately 232 people per approval.
+Looking ahead, Bowen is projected to grow by 2,744 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development